porco-rosso-j/eth-rome-2023/README.md

 ## Ghost Pay 👻

 GhostPay lets anyone privately send and receive crypto with the sharable URL link.
+Plus, users have the freedom to receive/claim crypto in any tokens they preferred.
 This is built at ETH Rome 2023.
 The project page is [here](https://taikai.network/ethrome/hackathons/ethrome-23/projects/clnfwynab00eswu01pbnmnjif/idea)

 - [Railgun](https://www.railgun.org/): An on-chain & smart contract-based system for private Ethereum/EVM DeFi.
 - [Peanut Protocol](https://peanut.to/): A protocol to transfer tokens using URLs